 While there are many factors that should be weighed when considering the proper form for a business, three of the most important are:

 - Ownership: For most businesses, the chief factor is the number of people who can own or invest in a company.
-For professional business, however, state laws may restrict place restrictions on the type of owners; for instance, some states require that all owners of a professional corporation be licensed within the same profession.
+For a professional business, however, state laws may restrict place restrictions on the type of owners; for instance, some states require that all owners of a professional corporation be licensed within the same profession.

 Similar to a sole proprietorship, a partnership exists until a partner dies or leaves the partnership.
 Partnerships offer no liability shield: Partners share all profits, losses and legal liabilities equally.
 In fact, this is the reason why some professionals have grown uncomfortable in partnerships.
 If one partner commits malpractice, the other partners may be liable for any damages not covered by the offending partner's malpractice insurance.
 Again, however, as with sole proprietorships, profits and losses are reflected in the partners' individual tax returns, and the business itself is not separately taxed.